Przemek0/Przemek0/README.md

 ![small](https://user-images.githubusercontent.com/60342810/124352853-58eef500-dc03-11eb-911f-7e31496a006c.jpg)

 ## Programming
-My first steps towards programming, I took when I was still in high school, and these were the basics of Pascal and C ++.
+My first steps towards programming, I took when I was still in high school, and these were the basics of Pascal and C++.
 I went to the University of Economics in Katowice to study, but unfortunately I could not finish them.
 During my studies, I managed to learn the basics of the C # language.
 After a few years, I decided to return to programming and explore the basics of the Java language under the supervision of mentors at the Software Development Academy, focusing on developing towards a Java developer.
 I have always liked to solve problems and make repetitive tasks easier, I believe that programming as one of the tools will allow me and others to make our life more enjoyable.

 ## Course Software Development Academy